YOUR BEST MOVE

 The target was women ages 30-50, so photos were selected with that in mind.
 Many pieces were created with two sets of images — one of a woman and girl dancing in an urban loft and one with three women posed together dancing on a pink background.
 The choice of images was determined by demographics in particular markets.
 In addition, two giant hundred dollar bills were incorporated into the design, just because ‘real’ money will always make people look.

 All pieces were created for two different banks, requiring different logos and different disclosures (see more about that here), and some were translated into Spanish.
 Keeping track of the these details is a big part of the job, and we keep things straight by using a spreadsheet listing all the permutations of each piece and who’s responsible for what.
-The campaign is still in progress, so I can’t report on the success yet, but I’ll keep you posted.
+The campaign was a deemed a success, and the pursuit of new checking customers continues.